 You and your partner love your children.
 That doesn’t change because your relationship with each other has broken down.
 Parenting is even more important after you separate.

 It’s important for your children that you and your partner still work together as co-parents.

-During your relationship, you and your partner were used to sharing parenting tasks and making parenting decisions in a certain way.
-Parenting roles and responsibilities may change after separation.
+During your relationship, you and your partner were used to sharing parenting tasks and making decisions in a certain way.
+Your roles and responsibilities may change after separation.
 This can be difficult to navigate.

 You and your partner can agree on the considerations that impact your children.
 If you cannot agree, a Judge or arbitrator will decide, based on the law and what’s in the best interests of your children.

-The Courts and lawyers use legal terms and concepts to help structure parenting arrangements and resolve parenting issues.
+Courts and lawyers use legal terms and concepts to help structure arrangements and resolve issues.

 Different statues apply to married or unmarried parents and different legal terms are used, but the general concepts are the same.
 The Family Law Act is provincial legislation that applies to unmarried partners.